top of page

 03 - Oxygenation

-Once the pit is opened at rest, it must be allowed to breathe so that oxygen can enter.
+Once the Fossa is opened and at rest, it must be allowed to breathe so that oxygen can enter.

-It is in fact impossible to enter the Pit immediately as it lacks oxygen.
+It is, in fact, impossible to immediately enter the Fossa, as it is devoid of oxygen.

 04 - Sanitization with fire

-When the Pit is oxygenated, it is sanitized with fire.
+Once the Fossa has been oxygenated, it is sanitized with fire.

-The flames raise the temperature in order to remove the humidity and sanitize the environment in a natural way.
+The flames raise the temperature to remove moisture and naturally sanitize the environment.

 Sanificazione con il fuoco di una antica Fossa malatestiana prima dell'infossatura del formaggio